haward79/porn_video_downloader/README.md

 Then, follow the instructions to enjoy this program.

 # Changelog
+- 12 / 13 2022
+  - Fix bugs for download_file().
+  - Write chunk of data to disk to reduce memory usage.
+(I know disk write operation is slow.
+QAQ)
+  - Write urls failed to download to disk.

 - 12 / 11 2022
   - Significant change on codes.
 All codes are rewrote.
   - .gitignore edited.